Coming in 2018

 If you can swim, ride a bike, and run (or walk), come out and give it a tri!

-This event is held at Genesee Valley Park on Saturday July 22nd at 8:30 AM.
+This event is held at Genesee Valley Park on a Saturday morning in July.
 The swim is in the 50 meter outdoor pool at GVP.
 The bike ride is on paved bike trails along the Genesee River.
 The run is on paved trails and sidewalks in the park.

-All participants will get a t-shirt (register by June 30 to be guaranteed t-shirt size) and finisher's medal.
+All participants will get a t-shirt (register by TBD to be guaranteed t-shirt size) and finisher's medal.
 The top three finishers for boys and girls in the Teen Super Sprint will receive awards.

 There will be 3 distances.
 You decide which distance you want to do.